 "Clients that use projection mapping as a cinematic storytelling experience tend to have longer audience engagement and wider social reach," said Matthew Nix, director of development at Chicago Projection Mapping.

-Since the last decade, advances in digital projection and computer technologies have lowered the barriers to entry to do projection mapping.
-But a big misconception that production companies in this field encounter from clients is that it can be done on the cheap.
+Since the last decade, advances in digital projection and computer technologies have lowered the barriers to projection mapping.
+But a big misconception that production companies in this field encounter from clients is that it can be done cheaply.
 It's not simply a matter of plugging a notebook into a digital projector and pointing it at a building.

 Since many projection mapping events can approach the complexity of a Hollywood movie or TV production, significant prep time is required.
 Nix of Chicago Projection Mapping recommends, "For clients wanting to incorporate projection mapping, realistic timelines and preliminary creative conversations make the biggest difference in delivering an awesome end product.
 Three to four months is a good minimum timeline."